|

 The show is narrated in English through screens on the sides of the stage, but the performance is easily understandable even for those who do not speak English.

-16. Lune Production Shows
+17. Lune Production Shows

-teh dar spectacle lune production
+teh dar show lune production

 The shows of Lune Production are often compared to a Vietnamese version of Cirque du Soleil with high-flying acrobatics and dynamic performances.
 My favorite Lune Production show is Teh Dar.